 Although he made his mark by introducing Christianity to Ireland in the year 432, Patrick wasn’t Irish himself.
 He was born to Roman parents in Scotland or Wales in the late 4th century.

 As you might expect, St. Patrick’s Day is a huge deal in his old stomping grounds.
 It’s a national holiday in both Ireland and Northern Ireland, but up until the 1970s, pubs were closed on that day.
-(The one exception went to beer vendors at the big national dog show, which was always held on St. Patrick's Day.)
+(The one exception went to beer vendors at the big national dog show, which was always held on St. Patrick’s Day.)
 Before that time, the saint’s feast day was considered a more solemn, strictly religious occasion.
 Now, the country welcomes hordes of green-clad tourists for parades, drinks, and perhaps the reciting of a few limericks.

 New York may have more manpower, but Chicago has a spectacle all its own.
 The city has been celebrating St. Patrick by dumping green dye into the Chicago River since 1962.
 And though the organizers won't reveal their exact formula, we do know that the orange powder used is dispersed through flour sifters by the local Plumbers Union.

 Not every city goes all-out in its celebratory efforts.
 From 1999 to 2007, the Irish village of Dripsey proudly touted that it hosted the Shortest Saint Patrick's Day Parade in the World.
 The route ran for 26 yards between two pubs.
 Today, Hot Springs, Arkansas, claims the title for brevity—a mere 98 feet.

 How did the shamrock become associated with St. Patrick?
 According to Irish legend, the saint used the three-leafed plant (which is not to be confused with the four-leaf clover) as a metaphor for the holy trinity when he was first introducing Christianity to Ireland.